-Global leaders will gather in Boston to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
+Global leaders will gather in Philadelphia to share ideas, experiences, insights and best practices on biotech innovations that help solve some of the biggest global challenges, including fighting disease, feeding growing populations and meeting increased demand for energy.
 Our programs and activities address all of these pressing issues throughout three days of education, networking, exhibits and business partnering.
 We are especially committed to showcasing international participation and enhancing international attendees' experience.

 Emerging Opportunities in Global Markets Track

 Sessions held throughout the day on Tuesday, Wednesday, and Thursday.